leomenezessz/pyppium/docs/pyppium-driver.md

 ### Driver Instance

-After create your driver instance you can access like that.
+After creating your driver instance you can access like that.

 ```python